 Small businesses are just as at risk from cyber security threats as large organisations.
 A common misunderstanding for small businesses is an idea of security through obscurity, that your business is too small to be a target, but unfortunately, this is not the case.

 At the same time, they are no less lucrative targets.
 Even the very smallest businesses can deal with large sums of money, or have access to huge amounts of customer data, which, under regulations such as GDPR, they are obligated to protect.
-Small businesses also often work with larger companies & so they can be used by hackers to target those companies.
+Small businesses also often work with larger companies and so they can be used by hackers to target those companies.

 Small businesses also arguably have the most to lose from being hit with a damaging cyber-attack.
 A recent report revealed that businesses with less than 500 employees lose on average £2.5 million per attack.
-Losing this amount of money in a cyber breach is devastating to small businesses & that is not to mention the reputational damage that also follows.
+Losing this amount of money in a cyber breach is devastating to small businesses and that is not to mention the reputational damage that also follows.

 Phishing attacks have grown much more sophisticated in recent years, with attackers becoming more convincing in pretending to be legitimate business contacts.

-There has also been a rise in business email compromise, which involves bad actors using phishing campaigns to steal business email account passwords from high-level executives & then using these accounts to fraudulently request payments from employees.
+There has also been a rise in business email compromise, which involves bad actors using phishing campaigns to steal business email account passwords from high-level executives and then using these accounts to fraudulently request payments from employees.

 Part of what makes phishing attacks, so damaging is that they’re very different to combat.
 They use social engineering to target humans within a business, rather than targeting technological weaknesses.
 However, there are technological defences against phishing attacks.